Mis-Sold Pension Transfers

 If you believe that you’ve been mis-sold a pension or received unreliable advice from an advisor, you may be eligible to make a claim.
 You can do this in two ways: by yourself, or with a financial advisor who is fully regulated by the Financial Conduct Authority (FCA).
 Below, we take a look at how you can do both.

-You can make a free claim through a scheme such as the Financial Services Compensation Scheme, however, this could involve a lot of paperwork and running around on your part.
+You can make a free claim through a scheme such as the Financial Services Compensation Scheme or the Financial Ombudsman Service (FOS), however, this could involve a lot of paperwork and running around on your part.
 While you don’t have to work with a specialist financial advisor to put in a claim for a mis-sold pension, the benefits of working with a specialist outweigh making a claim by yourself.

 With a specialist